Recon-Fuzz/recon-docs/src/chimera_framework.md

-# The Chimera Framework
+# Chimera Framework

-The Chimera framework lets you run fuzzing tests with Echidna and Medusa that can be easily debugged using Foundry.
+The Chimera framework lets you run invariant tests with Echidna and Medusa that can be easily debugged using Foundry.

 The framework is made up of the following files:
 - `Setup.sol`